Beto-droid/FullStack-Infra-Challenge/README.md

 ## About:
 This was a Mini Challenge for creating an REST API and consuming it with a frontend.
 With Full CRUD fn.
-I used DJANGO REST API framework as the well..
+I used DJANGO REST API framework as well..
 The API and also did two frontends:
 1: Using HTML,CSS, Bootstrap and HTMX for a fully dinamic Inline editing table, using as little JS as possible.
 2: A React+MUI+Typescript frontend, not my forte, but ill keep playing with it